 - What would you hope to accomplish in your first 30 days in this position?

-- Talk us through a sensitive situation you’ve had involving collections from an uncooperative customer.
+- Can you talk us through a sensitive situation with an uncooperative customer?

 - Have you ever found it difficult to determine whether to extend credit to a client?
 If so, what steps did you take to come to a decision?